JuliaImages/Images.jl/doc/core.md

 dimensions, it is hardly any more complicated than its predecessor which assumed that the third dimension corresponded to color.

-Other examples showing how to generalize array-based code can be found in both `algorithms.jl` and `core.jl`.
-Yet other examples are in `display.jl` and `io.jl`; these tend to be more complex because either they are heavily optimized for efficiency and/or because of the needs of interoperating with external packages/disk files.
+Other examples showing how to generalize array-based code can be found in `algorithms.jl`, `core.jl`, and `io.jl`.